| |

 *Parking is $4 & you can purchase online or when you arrive (cash only in person).
 If you purchase parking online, make sure to print off or show the confirmation by phone.
 Parking is right next to the train depot & the darling little Elbe church (you’ll want pictures in front of this cute church).

-*When you arrive to the train station, make sure your whole group uses the bathroom ahead of time at the station.
+*When you arrive at the train station, make sure your whole group uses the bathroom ahead of time at the station.
 The ride is 1 1/2 hrs & they have limited bathrooms on the train.
 It also can be harder to head to the bathroom as the pathways are the main “stage” for the performance during the ride.
 There is a changing table at the Elbe train station, but not on board the train as the bathrooms are small.

 *If you don’t want to drive the long drive back home, check out the Visit Rainier website for information on lodging options of where to stay nearby in Elbe, Ashford, Mount Rainier National Park & more.
 There are some really charming cabins & small lodges all around the area of Mount Rainier that would make for a fun little getaway to combine with the Polar Express train ride.
-The Longmire Mount Rainier National Park lodge would be a fantastic place to stay as well.
+The Longmire Mount Rainier National Park Lodge would be a fantastic place to stay as well.

 What Does it Cost & When to Go?